andrewindeche/PaymentService/README.md

 <p>Payment is a critical part of any marketplace or Saas.
 In this hypothetical scenario, a user
 needs to pay 20USD a month to access premium content.
 After a month they will have to renew their subscription</p>
-<p>The aim of the project is to Design and Implement an API that has the following:</p>

 ## <h1> Features</h1>
 <ul>